 Common Questions

-Every hotel on this list was confirmed within the core Downtown Brooklyn boundary, which runs roughly from Flatbush Avenue to the west, Atlantic Avenue to the south, Court Street to the east, and the Brooklyn Bridge approach to the north.
-Hotels primarily associated with Brooklyn Heights, DUMBO, or Boerum Hill were excluded, even when their marketing copy uses the Downtown Brooklyn label.
+No. Every hotel on this list was confirmed within the core Downtown Brooklyn boundary, which runs roughly from Flatbush Avenue to the west, Atlantic Avenue to the south, Court Street to the east, and the Brooklyn Bridge approach to the north.
+Hotels whose primary address or Google Maps listing places them in Brooklyn Heights, DUMBO, or Boerum Hill were excluded, even when their marketing copy uses the Downtown Brooklyn label.

 Explore